 This luggage is quite easy to mount thanks to its four-point quick-release system.
 It’s ideal for quick trips as well as extended use, but it’s not the best to use in the rain.
 It has removable clear pockets and an interior zipper mesh pocket.

-Another thing that adds to its nighttime visibility is the reflex webbing and carry handle.
+Another thing that adds to its nighttime visibility is the reflex webbing and carry handle (read more about the benefits of visibility here).
 It has a capacity of 6 liters, measuring 10x6x7 inches in total.

 Chase Harper – Best Water-resistant

 You might want to consider this one if you’re looking for something to use in the rain.
 It’s a universal fit, so it fits a wide variety of motorcycles.

 The bag is made of industrial-grade ballistic nylon that’s coated with a layer of urethane.
 This makes it resistant to tear, water, and weather.
 It’s highly durable and enduring, which makes it suitable for extended use.

 It features a non-slip rubberized material all across its bottom, which helps prevent scratching.
 It also adds to its overall grip so that the luggage doesn’t slip around.
 For added security, it features several neodymium magnets that secure it in place.

 It has a few full-length pockets, providing plenty of options for how you’ll use the space.
 Plus, this one features a detachable map pouch with a touch-sensitive window.

 Aztop is among the best choices if you’re looking for luggage to use every day.
 This one is quite durable and resistant, easily standing up to everyday use.